 Open PhD positions

 When a promising researcher identified a research topic of interest and secured adequate personal funding for completing a PhD-research project, they may present their project idea to CSTM.
-CSTM will assess the applicant and their proposed project, and may admit them to the PhD programme based on several conditions, as listed further below.
+CSTM will assess the applicant and their proposed project, next step can be to connect to the envisioned promoter and if consent is reached, some forms need to be submitted to the promoter and the Dean of the Faculty of Behavioural, Management and Social Sciences (BMS).
+Based upon the approval of the Dean, the promoter then can enroll you into the PhD programme.
+Some conditions can be assessed at forehand, as listed further below.

 Specific conditions for open PhD positions